marvelje/citibike_ridership_project/README.md

 The growth in ridership over the last 8 years has proven many of the anticipated benefits of the system.
 Ridership continues to set records: with two months to go in 2021, rides have already topped 24 million, up from the previous record of 21mm in 2019 (ridership in 2020 suffered a decrease related to the COVID-19 pandemic).
 This growth has started to cause strains on the system, per [this](https://ride.citibikenyc.com/blog/ridershiprecords) Citibike blog post celebrating ridership records this year.
 Given its continued growth and its many documented benefits, it's important to be able to accurately forecast ridership for the system to help Citibike successfully meet this demand.

-## Previous Research

-Given that Citibike freely publishes their ridership data, it's no surprise that other people have tackled this forecasting challenge.
-Additionally, there is extensive literature on bike share programs more generally as their popularity has soared.
-Inspiration for this project include:
-* A [Kaggle](https://www.kaggle.com/c/bike-sharing-demand) competition for predicting bike share demand in Washington DC
-* [This](https://towardsdatascience.com/analysis-and-prediction-of-citi-bike-usage-in-the-unpredictable-2020-3401da26881b) thorough blog post forecasting Citibike ridership using linear regression
-* A [research paper](https://nacto.org/wp-content/uploads/2015/07/2012_Rixey_Station-Level-Forecasting-of-Bike-Sharing-Ridership.pdf) on key exogenous factors that drive bike share ridership

-I will differentiate my project by training on the most recent Citibike data using SARIMAX time series modeling techniques, as well as exploring controls for the effects of the COVID-19 pandemic on ridership.

 ## Project Goals